Autumn shades in September

 This is traditionally the time for cutting back, tidying, and preparing for the winter.
 I have started to watch the overnight temperatures, and we have already started to move some of our tender specimen plants from the Jungle Border and Fern Garden into their winter homes in our glasshouse and polytunnel.
 Our large potted cacti are the first to go in.
 These distinctive rounded barrel cactus have the memorable name of ‘mother-in-law’s cushion.

 We just received our main bulb delivery and have begun planting.
 We have our usual range of tulips, hyacinths and a few more unusual species for the herbaceous border and poison garden.
 Although we use a certain amount of what I would term ‘bedding bulbs’ I much prefer to use bulbs that can survive in our climate and will settle in and spread, as they represent much better value for money.
 We have had great success with woodland anemones and bluebells on some of our walks and we will keep adding to this every year.

 Winter bedding will be planted out over the next few weeks.
 We use a lot of pansy and viola as I find them to be the most reliable in our unpredictable climate.
 Skimmias provide a good Christmassy look with their red berries.
 We generally mix in a few other things such as ornamental heathers, variegated ivy and small cordylines just to add to the interest and brighten up the beds over the duller months.

-Jobs for October include tie in and cutting back of raspberry and loganberry canes if you haven’t already, bulb planting around the garden, apply autumn fertiliser to lawns, lift and divide herbaceous plants if you need to, and cut them back as they die down, stop feeding indoor plants now, tidy up beds, borders and glasshouses and make plans for next year.
+Jobs for October include tying in and cutting back raspberry and loganberry canes if you haven’t already, bulb planting around the garden, applying autumn fertiliser to lawns, lifting and dividing herbaceous plants if you need to, and cutting them back as they die down, stop feeding indoor plants now, tidy up beds, borders and glasshouses and make plans for next year.